 The story of the conservation of large animals and apex predators in Africa shows that alienating humans from so called nature, or nature from us does not bode well for attempts at conserving nature and preserving biodiversity.
 When we ignore that humans and their particular needs and abilities form a part of the greater ecosystem the result is often competition and domination rather than collaboration between our species and the rest.

 Reviewing literature on conservation in Africa shows very diverse approaches to the issue.
 Indeed as its been claimed, a different strategy is really needed for each species.
-There is international work trying to stem trade in the products of illegal hunting that ranges from debunking myths about the properties of ivory and rhino horn, on other continents, in other words reducing demand in the market, as well as policing of ports and trade routes.
-There is local work which ranges from increasing technology and militarization of conservation to integrating local communities and giving them responsibility for the protection of their local game.
+There are a wide range of conservation approaches being applied worldwide.
+There is international work that is done trying to stem trade in the products of illegal hunting.
+This ranges from debunking myths about the properties of ivory and rhino horn, on other continents, in other words reducing demand in the market, to policing of ports and trade routes.
+There is local work which ranges from increasing technology and the militarization of conservation on the one hand to social approaches integrating local communities and giving them responsibility for the protection of their local game on the other.
 Treatment of poachers ranges from shooting them on sight to their inclusion in conservation as experts on the local animals.
 Treatment of the issue of hunting ranges from total bans to using trophy hunting to fund conservation.
 The efforts of various countries range from sad to very inspirational.
 There is great loss but also great human ingenuity and successful rehabilitation of game populations and ecosystems.

 We will take a short look at some of the different rationales and strategies, starting with the greater use of policing and surveillance and then discussing a strategy of collaboration with local communities that includes the human ecosystem in the natural ecosystem.
 Ultimately it seems it is the local people who determine the outcomes.
 They are either seen as the problem or the solution, but there is no strategy which can afford to ignore them.